 Scheduled for Addition ().
 When then committed to the working repository, the files change to the

 Ahead of Server status () since they are not, as yet, under version control in the remote Git repository.

-The Push command will update the local repository files to the remote Git server, which may request valid credentials for the targeted repository.
-Note that the Commit and Push operations can be called in one action in Altium NEXUS (), but are completed in individual steps here for explanation purposes.
+The Push command will update the local repository files to the remote Git server, which may request valid credentials for the targeted repository – a once off process.
+Note that the Commit and Push operations can be called in one action in Altium Designer (), but are completed in individual steps here for explanation purposes.

-Modified () and Altium NEXUS will offer an appropriate set of VCS commands on the right-click menu in the panels.
+Modified () and Altium Designer will offer an appropriate set of VCS commands on the right-click menu in the panels.

-After a project document file has been edited and saved in Altium NEXUS it is flagged as
+After a project document file has been edited and saved in Altium Designer it is flagged as

 Ahead of Server().
 You can continue to edit, save and commit files in the working repository, or ratify the new changes by using the Push command to update the remote Git repository – the file status will then return to